Pas d'armes: Origins

+Accounts

 There are many thousands of accounts of pas d'armes during this period.
 One notable and special account is that of Suero de Quiñones, who in 1434 established the Passo Honroso ("Pass[age] of Honour") at the Órbigo bridge in the Kingdom of León (today's Castile and León in Spain).
 This road was used by pilgrims from all over Europe on the way to shrine at Santiago de Compostela.
 Suero and ten knights promised to "break 300 lances" before relinquishing the pas d'armes, jousting for over a month, as chronicled in great detail by town notary Don Luis Alonso Luengo, later published as Libro del Passo honroso.
 After 166 battles, de Quiñones and his men were so injured they could not continue and declared the mission complete.
 Suero de Quiñones became legendary, and was mentioned in Don Quixote, the 1605 satire on the notion of romantic chivalry out of touch with reality.